 The first message encourages me to ‘keep motivated’ to stop smoking.
 (I am of course a non-smoker and have signed up purely for professional purposes.)

-Let’s have a look at this phrase, because it contains within it one of the many paradoxes of the current official attempts to deal with the smoking problem.
+Let’s have a look at this phrase, because it contains one of the many paradoxes of the current official attempts to deal with the smoking problem.

 Encouragement to keep motivated suggests that smokers are in a similar position to middle-aged couch potatoes who should get off their backsides.
 One certainly needs motivation to overcome one’s natural resistance to exercise and start on the road to fitness.

-Smokers, however, are not in this situation at all.
+Smokers, however, are not in this situation.
 Is the reason they smoke because they lack the motivation to quit?
 Is it believed that if only smokers could increase their motivation to a certain degree, this would tip the balance so they would actually quit?
-Most smokers have plenty of motivation already – they don’t want to get lung cancer after all – but they seem to be unable to act on it.
+Most smokers have plenty of motivation already – they don’t want to get lung cancer – but they seem to be unable to act on it.
 Why is this?
 Insufficiency of motivation is not the problem.

 Stoptober seems to be trying to persuade smokers they ought to stop, as of course they should.
 But is this the best way to go about it?